 When it comes to the different classifications of animals that help people with disabilities, the law is quite complex and terminology can get confusing.
 This resource guide is intended to help you better understand the various classifications of animals that help people with disabilities, as well as the rights that attach to the person with a disability when they have each specific classification of animal.
-It is important to note up front that the rights of the person vary widely based on the setting in which the person wants to have the animal so please keep that in mind as you review the information within this resource guide.
+It is important to note up front that the rights of the person vary widely based on the setting in which the person within this resource guide.